Samyssmile/spring-rocket/README.md

     Swagger URL: http://localhost:8081/api/swagger-ui.html
 You need to use ``/users/signup`` endpoint to create a user.
-As a Response you will get somethink like this.
+As a response you will get something like this.

 ``{
 "jsonWebToken": "eyJhbGciOiJIUzI1NiJ9.eyJzdWIiOiJzdHJpbmciLCJhdXRoIjpbeyJhdXRob3JpdHkiOiJST0xFX0FETUlOIn1dLCJpYXQiOjE2MTg2ODU1NjYsImV4cCI6MTYxODY4OTE2Nn0.m4lGuZjkjKIOiSg43QunGWs2Scf3e9Yu40__OMPsZ6I"
 }``

-Copy your jsonWebToken, click on Authorize and paste "Bearer YOUR_TOKEN".
+Copy your jsonWebToken, click on authorize and paste "Bearer YOUR_TOKEN".
 Now you are authenticated to use all endpoints.

 ### Actuator